I will be the first to admit I hated camping when I was younger.

 Monk’s Cowl Campsite, Drakensberg

 Named after the peak between Champagne Castle and Cathkin Peak in the Northern Drakensberg, Monk’s Cowl rest camp is a gateway to some of the most scenic mountain views in South Africa.
-It is one of the most scenic camping sites in the Drakensberg and is a haven for avid hikers with routes varying from a few hours to several days.
+It is one of the best camping sites in the Drakensberg and is a haven for avid hikers with routes varying from a few hours to several days.

 - 12 electrical 26 non-electrical campsites